John Parkhurst (lexicographer): Works

 In August 1797 The Gentleman's Magazine posthumously published a letter by Parkhurst on the confusion of tongues at Babel.

 Family

 Parkhurst was married twice.
 His first marriage was in 1754, to Susanna, daughter of John Myster of Epsom.
 By her he had two sons who died before him, and a daughter who was married to the Revd.
 James Altham and died 25 April 1813.
 Susanna died in 1759.
 Parkhurst's second marriage was in 1761, to Millicent, daughter of James Northey of London.
-By her he had one daughter, who was married to the Rev. Joseph Thomas in 1791.
+By her he had one daughter, Millecent, who was married to the Rev. Joseph Thomas in 1791.
 Millicent died 27 April 1800, aged 79.